22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Hawk Mountain probably isn’t on many lists of things to do in Pennsylvania.
 It doesn’t have the best hikes in the state and is far from most big cities.
 However, it is a scenic mountain central to the migration path of majestic birds of prey.

 Hawk Mountain is a conservancy for these endangered birds.
-Over the year, you can view various species soaring, making the Pennsylvania skies their home.
+You can view several species soaring over the course of a year as they make the Pennsylvania skies their home.
 The mountain also features multiple hiking trails, ranging from easy to rugged, and is near a portion of the Appalachian Trail.

 Visit the Oldest Brewery in the Country